 March is when I realize that I must work on my indoor potted plants.
 Many are dominated by leggy stems that have stretched out looking for more sun.
 Others have lost the fullness that hid the unattractive plastic pot in which they were purchased.
 Unless I make some changes to beautify these plants, I will have to avert my eyes from their poor state until they transition to outside in May.

-If like me, you need advice on how to better present and choose container plants, read Rooted In Design (Ten Speed Press, 2015) by Tara Heibel and Tassy de Give.
+If like me, you need advice on how to better present and choose container plants, read Rooted in Design: Sprout Home’s Guide to Creative Indoor Planting (Ten Speed Press, 2015) by Tara Heibel and Tassy de Give.
 These authors are partners in Sprout Home gardening store located in Chicago and in Brooklyn.
 Using ordinary plants available in most nurseries, they instruct how to arrange vegetation in all sorts of interior spaces.
 Illustrated with lovely photographs, these authors explain how to place plants on walls, on floors, on furniture and in special locations.
 These authors provide new and attractive design information for the indoor gardener.

 First, Kerry explains how to evaluate your garden to attractively downsize demanding plants.
 She emphasizes that plants are “not pets or children.”
 Plants can be discarded without shame.
 From writing previous books on “the top ten plants” for various conditions, Kerry is experienced in recommending plants that are less strenuous in care and are more attractive.